hashicorp/terraform-cidr-subnets/README.md

 important to take care to avoid implicitly renumbering other networks.

-The safest approach is to only add new networks to the end of the list and to never remove an existing network or or change its `new_bits` value.
+The safest approach is to only add new networks to the end of the list and to never remove an existing network or change its `new_bits` value.
 If an existing allocation becomes obsolute, you can set its name explicitly to `null` to skip allocating it a prefix but to retain the space it previously occupied in the address space: